jano9415/SiemensS7-automated-sorting-system-with-motion-control/README.md

 NodeJs javascripts based application: It is an OPC-UA client to send and receive data from PLC1.
 It is a HTTP server too, and the data from the PLC1 are sent to React application via HTTP protocoll.

 React: It is a javascript based frontend application.
 The states of the system can be ckecked in the browser remotely from anywhere.

+PostgreSql server: It holds the data in datatables.